microsoft/bobsql/demos/sqlserver2022/tempdb/readme.md

 1. Configure perfmon to track SQL Server SQL Statistics:SQL Statistics/Batch requests/sec (set Scale to 0.1) and SQL Server:SQL Statistics/Page latch waits/Waits started per second.
 1. Execute the script **findtempdbdbilfes.sql** and save the output.
 A script is provided for the end of this demo to restore back your tempdb file settings.
 1. Start SQL Server in minimal mode using the command script **startsqlminimal.cmd**
 1. Execute the command script **modifytempdbfiles.cmd**.
 This will execute the SQL script **modifytempdbfiles.sql** to expand the log to 200Mb (avoid any autogrow) and remove all tempdb files other than 1.
-If you have more than 4 tempdb files you need to edit this script to remove all of them except for tempdev.
+If you have more than 4 tempdb files you need to edit this script to remove all of them except for tempdev..\.

 ## Observe performance of a tempdb based workload without metadata optimization and without new SQL Server 2022 enhancements